jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-0/index.md

 To summarise the key parts of this post:

 - SSM can be used to automate several parts of your estate
-- Command documents are a means of you being able to execute logically indifferent commands across multiple platforms
+- Command documents are a means of executing logically indifferent commands across multiple platforms
 - How to write a [basic command document](#terraforming-command-documents) in Terraform
 - How to write a [verbose command document](#terraforming-verbose-command-documents) in Terraform